London bid for the 2012 Summer Olympics: Ticketing

 Approximately 8.0 million tickets were proposed to be available for the Olympics, and 1.5 million tickets for the Paralympics. and the London Organising Committee planned on selling a total of 6.5 million (an 81% sellout) Olympic tickets, and a 63% sellout for Paralympic tickets.
-Olympic tickets go on sale on 15 March 2011 and should remain on sale until the start of the event, depending on availability.
-With the purchase of a ticket, each person is entitled to free transportation on London's public transport system for that day.
-Paralympic tickets go on sale on 9 September 2011.
+Olympic tickets went on sale on 15 March 2011 and remained on sale until the start of the event, depending on availability.
+With the purchase of a ticket, each person was entitled to free transportation on London's public transport system for that day.
+Paralympic tickets went on sale on 9 September 2011.

 Marketing Director David Magliano said that 1.5 million tickets would be sold for £15 (US$29).
 The average ticket price was set to be £40 (US$77) and 75% of all tickets would cost less than £50 (US$97), prices that Magliano says are reasonably accessible to almost everyone in Britain.
 In addition to stadium seats, there would be 20,000 £10 (US$19) tickets for the Olympic Park to watch events on big screens.